tshoniunathi/AWS-ReStart-Journey/00_Certifications/SimuLearn_Core Security Concepts.md

-## ⚗️SimuLearn: Core Security Concepts Certificate
+## ⚗️SimuLearn- Core Security Concepts Certificate

 ### Overview
 In this assignment i reviewed a real life scenario where the Stock Exchange wanted to restrict the support engineers' system access control to only those acrtions required for their specific roles, enhancing overall security controls.